preeve9534/pdjr-skplugin-devantech/README.md

 The property value defaults to "notification:notifications.switchlogic.command".

-The __switchpath__ property value specifies a pattern for the Signal K paths that will be used by the plugin to represent its configured relay modules.
+The required __switchpath__ property value specifies a pattern for the Signal K paths that will be used by the plugin to represent its configured relay modules.
 The default value of "electrical.switches.bank.{m}.{c}" can probably be left untouched, but if you need to change it, then any path you supply must include the tokens '{m}' and '{c}' as placeholders which the plugin will interpolate with module-id and channel-id values for each connected module.

 ### Module definitions

 The __modules__ property value is an array of module definitions each of which describes a relay device you wish the plugin to operate.
 For example:
 ```
     "modules": [
       {